The Blackstone Group Inc. (NYSE:BX) Shares Bought by Natixis

-Natixis boosted its holdings in shares of The Blackstone Group Inc. (NYSE:BX) by 73.8% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 6,603 shares of the asset manager’s stock after acquiring an additional 2,804 shares during the quarter.
-Natixis’ holdings in The Blackstone Group were worth $345,000 at the end of the most recent quarter.
+Natixis grew its holdings in shares of The Blackstone Group Inc. (NYSE:BX) by 73.8% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 6,603 shares of the asset manager’s stock after purchasing an additional 2,804 shares during the period.
+Natixis’ holdings in The Blackstone Group were worth $345,000 at the end of the most recent reporting period.

-In related news, major shareholder Lifesciences Iii L.P.
+In related news, major shareholder Blackstone Bdc Holdings Llc acquired 2,000 shares of the company’s stock in a transaction dated Wednesday, October 21st.
+The shares were bought at an average price of $25.00 per share, for a total transaction of $50,000.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, major shareholder Lifesciences Iii L.P.
 Clarus acquired 250,000 shares of the company’s stock in a transaction dated Tuesday, September 29th.
 The shares were bought at an average price of $16.00 per share, for a total transaction of $4,000,000.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, major shareholder Blackstone Bdc Holdings Llc acquired 2,000 shares of the company’s stock in a transaction dated Wednesday, October 21st.
-The shares were bought at an average price of $25.00 per share, for a total transaction of $50,000.00.
 The disclosure for this purchase can be found here.
 Company insiders own 1.00% of the company’s stock.

-Several equities analysts have recently commented on the stock.
-Morgan Stanley reduced their price target on shares of The Blackstone Group from $69.00 to $68.00 and set an “overweight” rating on the stock in a research report on Thursday, October 29th.
-Zacks Investment Research raised shares of The Blackstone Group from a “hold” rating to a “buy” rating and set a $62.00 target price on the stock in a report on Friday, November 20th.
-BMO Capital Markets raised their target price on shares of The Blackstone Group from $50.00 to $51.00 and gave the stock a “market perform” rating in a report on Thursday, October 29th.
-Finally, Oppenheimer raised shares of The Blackstone Group from a “market perform” rating to an “outperform” rating and set a $58.00 target price on the stock in a report on Thursday, October 29th.
-Four investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $60.88.

 Shares of BX opened at $61.60 on Thursday.
 The company has a market capitalization of $40.14 billion, a PE ratio of 26.58 and a beta of 1.33.
 The Blackstone Group Inc. has a one year low of $33.00 and a one year high of $64.97.
 The company has a debt-to-equity ratio of 0.42, a current ratio of 1.14 and a quick ratio of 1.14.
 The company’s fifty day moving average price is $55.93 and its 200 day moving average price is $54.78.